carpentries/carpentries.org-archive/pages/core-team-projects.md

 ## Business Team
 <br/>Elizabeth Williams · Kari L. Jordan · Talisha Sutton-Kennedy

 Led by Elizabeth Williams, the Business Team works on the legal and financial aspects of our project and coordinates with our fiscal sponsor, Community Initiatives.
-Elizabeth Williams and the team members, Talisha Sutton-Kennedy and Kari Jordan consistently evaluate and plan for our financial sustainability.
-Tracy Teal previously led this team.
+Elizabeth Williams and her team members, Talisha Sutton-Kennedy and Kari L. Jordan, consistently evaluate and plan for our financial sustainability.
+Tracy Teal previously served on this team.
 Some of the projects the Business Team has embarked on since January 2019 include updating our grants collaboration workflow and producing a 2018 Annual Financial Report to support the Executive Council in strategic planning.
 More details about their quarterly projects is available below.

 <details>
 <summary>